Skip to main content

 WaterSure is worth knowing about if you’re on a meter and your usage is high for reasons you can’t help.
 To qualify, you need to be receiving certain benefits (Universal Credit, Income Support, JSA, ESA, Pension Credit, Working Tax Credit, Child Tax Credit, or Housing Benefit) and either have three or more children under 19 at home or a medical condition that means you need extra water.

-Bringing the Cost Down
+Bringing the cost down

-If you’re on a meter, the most effective things you can do are: take shorter showers (could save £50-£100 a year), fix any dripping taps (a single drip can waste thousands of litres over a year), run full loads in the washing machine and dishwasher, and fit a water-efficient shower head.
+If you’re on a meter, the most effective things you can do are: take shorter showers (could save £50–100 a year), fix any dripping taps (a single drip can waste thousands of litres over a year), run full loads in the washing machine and dishwasher, and fit a water-efficient shower head.
 Most water companies will send you one for free.

 Check for leaks too.
 If your bill suddenly jumps for no obvious reason, turn everything off and see if the meter’s still moving.
 If it is, something’s leaking somewhere.
 Water companies will sometimes adjust your bill if you can show the leak was hidden and you’ve had it fixed.
+On a metered supply, an undetected leak can waste thousands of litres and send your bill through the roof.

 And if you’re on a low income, it’s really worth checking what support your company offers.
 Social tariffs can cut bills by 50% or more, and WaterSure can cap them.
 We’ve covered this in detail in our water bill help guide.

 If something looks wrong, contact your supplier first and explain the issue.
 They’ve usually got 10 working days to respond.
-If that doesn’t resolve it, the Consumer Council for Water (CCW) is the next step - they’re free, independent, and handle around 10,000 complaints a year.
+If that doesn’t resolve it, the Consumer Council for Water (CCW) is the next step, they’re free, independent, and handle around 10,000 complaints a year.
 Ofwat, the regulator, is the last resort but rarely gets involved in individual billing disputes.

-Moving House
+Moving house

 Bills going up?
-We'll tell you first.
+We'll email you first.

-One email before each price change.
-No spam, no selling your data.
+One email per price change.
+No spam.